-Generally, a homeowner’s borrowing limit is about 85% of the equity in their home, minus any other outstanding loans against it, such as a primary mortgage.
+Generally, a homeowner’s borrowing limit can be about 70-85% of the equity in their home, minus any other outstanding loans against it, such as a primary mortgage.

 A homeowner can use the money from a home equity line of credit for any purpose, without having to justify the use to a lender.
 Common uses include home repairs and remodeling, college tuition and debt consolidation.

 Home equity lines of credit may have low closing costs or even none at all.

 Low interest rates

 Because they are secured by your home equity, HELOCs tend to have lower rates than unsecured loans like credit cards or personal loans.
 This means that rates are likely to fluctuate over time, but HELOCS are required by law to have a maximum increase in rate that can occur over the life of the loan.

 If a homeowner takes out a fixed-rate loan, they pay interest on the entire lump sum they receive from the first day of the loan, whether or not they use it all right away.
 With a home equity line of credit, homeowners pay interest only on the amount they draw and only from the date the funds are withdrawn.

 Most lenders do not charge fees for drawing cash from a HELOC, unlike the high fees charged by credit card companies for cash advances.